nishithpandey/NanoRaft/site-src/src/blog/2021-09-08-today-a-raft-follower-tomorrow-a-raft-leader.md

 ## Stepping down an overthrown leader

-Figure 3 demonstrates another case which is handled by MicroRaft to prevent partial unavailability in case of network problems.
+Figure 3 demonstrates another case which is handled by NanoRaft to prevent partial unavailability in case of network problems.
 Suppose a leader Raft node is partitioned from the rest of its Raft group.
 Eventually, the other Raft nodes elect a new leader among themselves.
 However, since they are disconnected from